nhsconnect/FHIR-CDS/pages/explore/api_post_evaluate.md

 This is a [FHIR operation](https://www.hl7.org/fhir/stu3/operations.html) performed by the Encounter Management System (EMS).
 It is an [evaluate operation](https://www.hl7.org/fhir/stu3/servicedefinition-operations.html#evaluate) performed against the [Service Definition](http://hl7.org/fhir/stu3/servicedefinition.html) resource to request clinical decision support guidance from a selected Clinical Decision Support System (CDSS).

+The `$evaluate` operation in the context of the CDS API Implementation Guide is modelled as [UEC-Evaluate-Operation-1](https://fhir.nhs.uk/STU3/OperationDefinition/UEC-Evaluate-Operation-1).

 ### Trigger for Evaluate ServiceDefinition Interaction ###
 The `ServiceDefinition.trigger` element is of datatype [TriggerDefinition](https://www.hl7.org/fhir/stu3/metadatatypes.html#TriggerDefinition) and this structure defines when a knowledge artifact, in this case a `ServiceDefinition`, is expected to be evaluated.
 Within the CDS implementation, the Data Event trigger type has been chosen.
 This means that the EMS's evaluation of a `ServiceDefinition` will be triggered in response to a data-related activity within an implementation, for example by an addition or an update of a record such as a `QuestionnaireResponse` resource.